 The Xbox Series S is Microsoft’s new budget console, with an official price of $299.
 It’s got weaker specs than the Xbox Series X, but aims to play all the same games at 1440p as opposed to 4K.
 It’s also all-digital.
 If you don’t need the top-of-the-line or just want something to play Game Pass games on in the living room, it’s a solid bet.

-Aftermarket sellers are also an option here, if you must have the Series S soon. eBay markups are currently hovering between $30 - $70 depending on whether the seller has the console in hand or just has proof of a pre-order.
+Aftermarket sellers are also an option here, so even if you don't want to support them, you can look at their markups to keep track of demand. eBay markups are currently hovering between $30 - $70 depending on whether the seller has the console in hand or just has proof of a pre-order.
 The in-hand consoles tend to be more expensive, though you can also probably expect them to ship sooner.

 There’s also stockX, which primarily sells sneakers but has seen consumer tech listings popping up as of late.
-The markup here is somewhat higher than eBay, with listings starting at $398.
+The markup here is somewhat higher than eBay, with listings starting around $400.